itinstructor/OregonTrailAdventure/README.md

 We are crating a text-based "Oregon Trail" game in Python with a command-line interface.
 In this game, travelers will make choices as they embark on their journey.
 Here's an overview of how the program works and how to contribute to it.

-1. **Fetch** the current copy of the code from GitHub.
+1. **Pull** the current copy of the code from GitHub.
 You don't want to overwrite someone else's work.
 1. The main folder has the following files.
    - `main.py` (Game menu)
    - `player.py` (Player class)